Gavin's Site

 As I stated in the introduction, a lot of this article is restating what was already in the Linux VR Adventures Wiki, as I found they were needed the hard way.

-Other than that, here are some other resources I came acroess in my Linux VR Adventures:
+Other than that, here are some other resources I came across in my Linux VR Adventures: